imanshyn/discord-bot/README.md

 5. Replace `BOT_TOKEN` in [bot.py](http://_vscodecontentref_/0) with your actual bot token.

+## Adding the Bot to a Server

+To add your bot to a server, follow these steps:

+1. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and select your application.
+2. Navigate to the "OAuth2" tab.
+3. Under "OAuth2 URL Generator", select the `bot` scope.
+4. Under "OAuth2 URL Generator", select the necessary permissions for your bot.
+5. Copy the generated URL and paste it into your browser.
+6. Select the server you want to add the bot to and authorize it.

+For more detailed instructions, refer to the [Discord.js Guide](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).

+## Getting the Bot Token

+1. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and select your application.
+2. Navigate to the "Bot" tab.
+3. Click "Copy" under the "TOKEN" section to get your bot token.

 ## Running the Bot

 To run the bot, use the following command: